Channo Kamli Yaar Di

-Channo Kamli Yaar Di (2016) is a Punjabi film directed by Pankaj Batra and starring Neeru Bajwa and Binnu Dhillon with a released date of February 19, 2016.
+Channo Kamli Yaar Di (2016) is a Punjabi film directed by Pankaj Batra and starring Neeru Bajwa and Binnu Dhillon with a release date of 19 February 2016.
 Channo (Neeru Bajwa) is an emotional journey of a pregnant Punjabi girl who goes to Canada to find her missing husband, Jeet.
 Taji (Binnu Dhillon) goes along with her.

 Plot

 Channo (Neeru Bajwa) is an emotional journey of a pregnant Punjabi girl who goes to Canada to find her missing husband, Jeet.
 Taji (Binnu Dhillon) goes along with her.
-However, Taji is in love with Channo since they have met but was not able to express his feelings.
+However, Taji is in love with Channo since they met but was not able to express his feelings.
 They go through some obstacles in Canada.
 However, towards the end of the film, Taji finally expresses his feelings toward Channo.
 Channo tells him that she loves him as a "friend".
 At the end, they do successfully find Jeet after going through a lot of difficulties.
-Even though Taji helps Channo.
-Taji does not marry Channo as Channo is still in love with Jeet.
+Even though Taji helps Channo, he does not marry her as she is still in love with Jeet.
 They, However still remain good friends.